shlomnissan/gl3x/docs/main.md

 ## Asset Generation Pipeline

 Gleam does not parse raw assets at runtime.
-Instead, assets are preprocessed using asset_builder, a command-line tool built with `GLEAM_BUILD_TOOLS`.
+Instead, assets are preprocessed using asset_builder, a command-line tool built with `GL3X_BUILD_TOOLS`.
 It converts raw asset formats into compact, runtime-ready formats.

 #### Supported Formats